-Regardless of religious dogma, most cultures believe in a clear line of demarcation between life and death.
+Regardless of religious dogma, most cultures believe in a clear line of demarcation between the living and the dead.
 Certain holidays, such as Samhain or Día de los Muertos, celebrate the dead and are believed to be occasions where the veil between life and death is at its thinnest.
 During these special events, the dead are given an opportunity to once again enter the realm of the living, under the caveat that they will soon depart again.
 However, in South Korea and the Philippines, growing populations and dwindling space have permanently blurred the line between the living and the dead.

-Of the 13 million Filipino residents living in the capital city of Manila, 43% live in informal settlements.
-While some live under bridges, or along highways, over 10,000 people call Manila North Cemetery their home.
-Laid out in 1904 to spread across 54 acres, it is one of the oldest and largest cemeteries in Metro Manila.
+Of the thirteen million Filipino residents living in the capital city of Manila, 43 percent live in informal settlements.
+While some live under bridges, or along highways, more than ten thousand people call Manila North Cemetery their home.
+Laid out in 1904 to spread across fifty-four acres, it is one of the oldest and largest cemeteries in Metro Manila.
 The community has flourished over the course of several decades, with multiple generations of families spending their whole lives between the walls of the cemetery.
-Residents make wages by working as caretakers for the mausoleums they inhabit, or by selling food to neighbors and mourners.
-Children help collect money for their families by carrying coffins and rummaging for saleable plastic or scrap metal.
+Residents make wages by working as caretakers for the mausoleums they inhabit or by selling food to neighbors and mourners.
+Children help collect money for their families by carrying coffins and rummaging for salable plastic or scrap metal.

 Sleeping atop graves or playing between the stacked tombs, Manila North Cemetery residents spend their lives in communion with the deceased.
 Though many work to protect the burial sites from grave robbers, the residents themselves are in constant risk of peril.
 Gang violence and robberies are prevalent in the cemetery.
 Without access to hot water, electricity, viable roofs, or locked doors, cemetery conditions are hazardous for the dwellers.
 Still, the inherent dangers do not prevent the tenants from growing their families.

 The Philippines has one of the fastest growing populations in Asia, largely due to its status as a devoutly Roman Catholic nation.
 Under the Revised Penal Code of the Philippines, abortions are illegal.
-Abortion patients and doctors alike face imprisonment for taking part in the procedure, with longer sentences imposed on women who sought abortions to “conceal” the loss of their virginity.
+Abortion patients and doctors alike face imprisonment for taking part in the procedure, with longer sentences imposed on women who seek abortions to “conceal” the loss of their virginity.
 However, the threat of incarceration is only one of many reasons some Filipino women avoid abortions.
-Though some clinics perform clandestine abortions, the fee of 2,000 to 5,000 pesos – roughly $43 to $108 USD – is too high for many impoverished women.
+Though some clinics perform clandestine abortions, the fee of 2,000 to 5,000 pesos—roughly $43 to $108 USD—is too high for many impoverished women.
 Many fear facing complications resulting from unsafe abortions, knowing that some hospitals refuse to treat these injuries, while others punish patients by operating without anesthesia.

 Extreme poverty and religious beliefs have resulted in unmanageable surges of population growth, with no immediate sign of hope for change.
 Government officials repeatedly threaten the cemetery dwellers with eviction, but with nowhere else to go, the families have no intention of moving.
 While many Filipinos are fighting to live among the dead, South Koreans are increasingly choosing to avoid graveyards.